 2023 Waterman Foundation

-2023 Waterman Foundation Rotary Club of Bakersfield Capital Grant Program (Grant cycle is currently OPEN) – The Waterman Foundation (Foundation) was established by the Bakersfield Downtown Rotary Club in 1984 to provide scholarships to local students and grants for capital projects supporting local nonprofit organizations.
+2023 Waterman Foundation Rotary Club of Bakersfield Capital Grant Program – In 1984, the Waterman Foundation (Foundation) was established by the Bakersfield Downtown Rotary Club, providing scholarships to local students and grants for capital projects supporting local nonprofit organizations.
 Grants will be awarded only for capital projects and not for such items as operating expenses.
-Capital projects, for purposes of this grant, are defined as improvements to buildings or land, purchases of equipment, or upgrades to facilities.
+For purposes of this grant, capital projects are defined as improvements to buildings or land, purchases of equipment, or upgrades to facilities.

-Upper Kern Fisheries (Grant cycle is currently CLOSED) – A grantmaking initiative that supports conservation projects in the Upper Kern River Basin.
-The Upper Kern Fisheries Enhancement Fund was established in 2005 as a requirement of the Federal Energy Regulatory Commission’s re-licensing of Southern California Edison’s Kern River Number 3 Hydroelectric Project.
-For more information, visit their Community Initiative Page here
+A grantmaking initiative that supports conservation projects in the Upper Kern River Basin.
+In 2005, the UKF Enhancement Fund was established as a requirement of the Federal Energy Regulatory Commission’s re-licensing of Southern California Edison’s Kern River Number 3 Hydroelectric Project.
+For more information, visit their Community Initiative Page here.